andrewallen/tfe-survey/survey-content.md

 - Occasionally
 - I did in the past but not right now
 - No

-Optional: If there's anything that would make these options more useful or accessible, let us know below.
+Optional: Please share any suggestions for improving the accessibility or usefulness of Open Gym or Personal Training options.

 ## Your Attendance Style

+Understanding your attendance habits helps us tailor our offerings to better suit your schedule and preferences.

-How would you best describe your gym attendance habits?
-(Required)
+1. What best describes your usual attendance pattern?
+(Choose one)

 1. Which best describes when you usually attend?
 (Choose one) ( ) I attend the same time slots on the same days each week (e.g. Mon/Wed/Fri at 7:15am) ( ) I attend regularly but at varying times depending on my schedule ( ) I attend when I can - there's no real pattern

-2. How consistent is your weekly attendance overall?
-(Choose one) ( ) Very consistent - I come the same number of times each week ( ) Somewhat consistent - I usually attend each week, but it varies a little ( ) Inconsistent - it varies a lot from week to week
+2. How consistent is your weekly attendance overall in terms of both the number of visits and the timing?
+(Choose one) ( ) Very consistent - I come the same number of times each week at similar times ( ) Somewhat consistent - I usually attend each week, but the number of visits or timing varies a little ( ) Inconsistent - both the number of visits and timing vary a lot from week to week

 ## Design Your Perfect TFE Week
 Give us your ideal training blueprint by choosing the session type you’d most like to attend in each time-slot.
 Fill as many or as few slots as you wish—multiple sessions per day are totally fine if that matches your rhythm.